 Distinguished Professor Anatoly Rozenfeld, Dr Linh Tran (CMRP) and Dr Tim Squire (Department of Radiation Oncology, Canberra Hospital) have successfully obtained an Australian Society of Aerospace Medicine (ASAM) Travel Grant Award for the project “Evaluation of novel nanocomposite graphene and carbon nanotube materials for use in astronaut clothing to shield against galactic cosmic radiation during deep space missions”.

-Radiation effects induced on electronics and astronauts by Galactic Cosmic Rays (GCR) entering the spacecraft are an extremely important issue, especially for extended manned-missions in space.
+Radiation effects induced on electronics and astronauts by Galactic Cosmic Rays (GCR) entering the spacecraft are an extremely important issue especially for extended manned-missions in space.
 This project is an important contribution to the Australian Space Agency (ASA) roadmap.

 Astronauts during space travel to Mars, which take up to three years expect biologically relevant exposure with GCR up to 1-3Sv.
-The development of new composite materials to be used for radiation shielding of astronauts including space suites, shelters and electronics is paramount for a successful deep space mission.
+The development of a new composite materials to be used for radiation shielding of astronauts including space suites, shelters and electronics is paramount for a successful deep space mission.

-Monte Carlo simulations carried out by Dr Tim Squire, who is a radiation oncologist with a strong interest in space radiation effects, demonstrates the advantage of graphene for radiation shielding against GCR to reduce the dose to astronauts.
+Monte Carlo simulations carried out by Dr Tim Squire, who is a radiation oncologists with a strong interest in space radiation effects, demonstrates the advantage of graphene for radiation shielding against GCR to reduce the dose to astronauts.

 This project is part of a collaboration with NASA.
 Developed and internationally recognised semiconductor microdosimetry instrument MicroPlus with Mushroom SOI detectors invented and developed at the CMRP is ideal for evaluating radiation shielding as predicting biological effects on astronauts and SEU in electronics.